-The certificate verifies that the Department of Justice has checked its records and determined that the applicant is not prohibited from acquiring or possessing firearms, according to the DOJ website.
-It is required of all prospective licensed firearms dealers.
+The certificate verifies that the Department of Justice has checked its records and determined that the applicant is not prohibited from acquiring or possessing firearms, according to the

 It’s unclear whether as president of the company Templeton’s felony firearms conviction might prevent another officer of the company from holding the certificate, signing contracts and overseeing the gun shows.

 The Department of Justice did not respond to call and emails seeking comment on the matter.

 Crossroads has five gun shows annually at Del Mar, and a total of more than 60 shows each year across Arizona, California, Nevada and Utah.
 The largest California show is in Costa Mesa, and the largest of them all is in Phoenix.